 The focus for FIA and its activities is safety, passenger amenities, ground services, aviation protocols which are among others with an overall objective of safety and growth in the Indian aviation sector.
-FIA also builds a repository of data and its analyses, in order to meaningfully contribute to debates focusing on key issues in the aviation sector.
+FIA also builds a repository of data and its analyses the data, in order to meaningfully contribute to debates focusing on key issues in the aviation sector.
 The functioning of the FIA is being guided by an Executive Council, comprising chiefs of each of the member airlines.
 A permanent secretariat of FIA has been put into place to take forward diverse initiatives, which will result in overall aviation growth in the country.

-Air India is India's national flag carrier.
+Air India:Air India is India's national flag carrier.
 Although air transport was born in India on February 18, 1911 when Henri Piquet, flying a Humber bi-plane, carried mail from Allahabad to Naini Junction, some six miles away, the scheduled services in India, in the real sense, began on October 15, 1932.
 It was on this day that J.R.D.
 Tata, the father of Civil Aviation in India and founder of Air India, took off from Drigh Road Airport, Karachi, in a tiny, light single-engined de Havilland Puss Moth on his flight to Mumbai (then known as Bombay) via Ahmedabad.
 He landed with his precious load of mail on a grass strip at Juhu.
 At Mumbai, Neville Vintcent, a former RAF pilot who had come to India from Britain three years earlier on a barn-storming tour, during which he had surveyed a number of possible air routes, took over from J.R.D.Tata and flew the Puss Moth to Chennai (then Madras) via Bellary.

-Jet Airways commenced its operations on May 5, 1993, and within a short span of 13 years established its position as a market leader.
+Jet Airways:Jet Airways commenced its operations on May 5, 1993, and within a short span period has established its position as a market leader.
 The airline has had most of the distinction of being repeatedly adjudged as India's 'Best Domestic Airline' and has won several national and international awards.
 The Airline is an Active Member and a member of the IATA Clearing House and is also a participant of the IATA Multilateral Agreement for Passengers and Cargo Traffic.
-Jet Airways has earned the distinction of receiving the IATA Operational Safety Audit (IOSA) Registration.The IOSA Programme is recognised by the member airlines of IATA as a benchmark for airline safety and quality.
+Jet Airways has very much earned the distinction of receiving the IATA Operational Safety Audit (IOSA) Registration.The IOSA Programme is recognised by the member airlines of IATA as a benchmark for airline safety and quality.

-Spice Jet is exclusively India's preferred low-cost airline, delivering the lowest air fares with the highest consumer value, to price sensitive consumers.
-With India's economic and business growth, the percentage of traveling population is burgeoning.
+SpiceJet's mission:It is exclusively India's preferred low-cost airline, delivering the lowest air fares with the highest consumer value, to price sensitive consumers.
+With India's economic and business growth, the percentage of the traveling population is burgeoning.
 More and more Indians are traveling for both business and pleasure and everyone needs to save both time and money.
 SpiceJet's vision is to answer that need, to ensure that flying is no longer only for CEOs and business travelers, but for everyone.